eReuse/workbench/docs/PXE_Register.md

   - [eReusePXEserver-<VERSION>.ova](https://github.com/eReuse/device-inventory/releases/latest)
   - [eReuseOS-<VERSION>.iso](https://github.com/eReuse/device-inventory/releases/latest)
   - If you want to install a GNU/Linux OS into inventoried computers you will need an installation ISO, e.g. [lubuntu-<...>.iso](http://cdimage.ubuntu.com/lubuntu/releases/16.04.1/release/).
-  - If you want to install FSArchiver system images into inventoried computers, you will need to create in your PC a folder called ``ereuse-data``, another one inside of it called ``images``, and copy the images in the latter.
+  - If you want to install FSArchiver system images into inventoried computers, you will need to create in your PC a folder called ``ereuse-data``, another one inside of it called ``images``, and copy the ``.fsa`` files in the latter.
 - Switch
 - Network cables
 - PC to register